 Drop cloths are another fabulous way to get a huge piece of fabric for cheap.
 Drop cloth is perfect for home decor and upholstery because it is so durable.
 It is also incredibly cheap.
-Most drop cloth has the gorgeous look of linen even without altering it at all but you can also bleach it or dye it to get different colors.
+Most drop cloth has the gorgeous look of natural linen but you can also bleach it or dye it for a different look.

 Make it your own.

 But what if you search high and low and think outside the box and still can’t find what you are looking for?
 Even though I’m cheap, I still want what I want, not some sad compromise.

 Even if you can’t find fabric you love at a price you like, you can still make it happen.
 You can turn any inexpensive fabric into something amazing with a little DIY magic.

 Fabric dye is a fabulous way to quickly and easily change the color of just about any fabric.
 You can dye the whole thing a completely new color or use fabric dye to create a unique look.
 Just keep in mind that natural fabrics like cotton and silk are much easier to dye than synthetics like polyester.

 I used to think painting fabric was a major no-no. But after painting pillow covers, curtains, and even a duvet cover, I know better now.

 You really can paint fabric with great, non-crunchy results.
 You can use special fabric paint, but my favorite way is to mix fabric medium with regular craft paint.
 You can paint rugs, curtains, even upholstered furniture.